 - Accelerate the implementation of the District’s strategy to end homelessness in DC, as laid out in Homeward DC (focused on single adults and families) and Solid Foundations DC (addressing unaccompanied youth); and

 - Address key recommendations of The Community Foundation’s 2014 Housing Security Study.

-The Community Foundation is laying the groundwork over the next several months for the launch of this partnership in fall/winter 2018.
-We are currently engaged in the next phase of program design and fundraising planning.
+The Community Foundation is laying the groundwork for the launch of this partnership and currently engaged in the next phase of program design and fundraising planning.
 As a starting point, we are focused on our most vulnerable neighbors, those who have no or extremely low/very low income (0-50% AMI).
 Our approach will focus on expanding the supply of supportive housing more quickly and supporting nonprofit provider capacity to serve people exiting homelessness more efficiently and effectively.